-- 6.7 Sexist bullying: Bullying based on sexist attitudes expressed in a way to demean, intimidate or harm another person because of their sex or gender.
+- 6.6 Transphobic bullying: Bullying based on another person's gender 'variance' or for not conforming to dominant gender roles. - 6.7 Sexist bullying: Bullying based on sexist attitudes expressed in a way to demean, intimidate or harm another person because of their sex or gender.
 Sexist bullying may sometimes be characterised by inappropriate sexual behaviours. - 6.8 Sexual bullying: Bullying behaviour that has a physical, psychological, verbal or non-verbal sexual dimension/dynamic that subordinates, humiliates or intimidates another person.
 This is commonly underpinned by sexist attitudes or gender stereotypes. - 6.9 Prejudicial bullying: Bullying based on prejudices directed towards specific characteristics, e.g. SEND, a disability or mental health issues.
 It can also include bullying aimed towards asylum seekers and refugees, in relation to body image, towards Looked After children, relating to Religion and belief, towards Young carers or as a result of social and economic prejudice. - 6.10 Relational bullying: Bullying that primarily constitutes of excluding, isolating and ostracising someone usually through verbal and emotional bullying.